This post may contain affiliate links.

 How to Make Barbacoa Chicken

 This Mexican shredded chicken is easy, mostly hands-off and can feed a crowd.
-Here’s how simple it is:
+Here’s a quick rundown of how to make it, head down to the recipe card for the full recipe with amounts and timings.

 - Pat the chicken dry and season with kosher salt.